2017 Dallas Cowboys season: Week 10: at Atlanta Falcons

 Already without Ezekiel Elliott, whose suspension had finally taken effect, the Cowboys lost key players Tyron Smith and Sean Lee to injuries.
 Dak Prescott had a miserable day, being sacked an astounding eight times.
 Six of those sacks came from an unknown Adrian Clayborn, who set the Falcons record for most sacks in one game.
 The Cowboys lost the game 27–7, dropping to 5–4.

 Week 11: vs. Philadelphia Eagles

 The game immediately began with Ryan Switzer running a kickoff for 61 yards to Eagles' territory.
 The Cowboys would open the scoring with a field goal from Mike Nugent, who was filling in for injured Dan Bailey.
 The Cowboys closed the half leading 9–7.
 Afterwards, the Cowboys would allow 30 unanswered points to make the game 37–9.
 Dak Prescott was harassed all game by the Eagles' defense, losing a fumble and getting intercepted three times.
 This loss dropped them to 5–5 on the season and 0–2 without Elliott.
-The 28-point loss margin is the worst at AT&T Stadium and would not be matched until 2020, where they lost to the Arizona Cardinals 38–10.
+The 28-point loss margin was the worst Cowboys loss at AT&T Stadium at the time; it would be surpassed seven years later when the Cowboys lost 47–9 to the Detroit Lions.